JamesSkemp/words/content/post/as-i-walked-down-the-valley-i-saw-beside-me-a-small-dog.md

 +++
-title = "As I walked down the valley I saw beside me a small dog" summary = "Using Microsoft Word's speech recognition, we wrote this prose, which may or may not be complete." draft = false comments = true date = "2005-03-12T01:15:00-06:00"
+title = "As I walked down the valley I saw beside me a small dog" description = "Using Microsoft Word's speech recognition, we wrote this prose, which may or may not be complete." draft = false comments = true date = "2005-03-12T01:15:00-06:00"